cromz22/gpt-oss-chat-ui/README.md

 - `--model`: Choose the model to query (defaults to `VLLM_MODEL` or `openai/gpt-oss-120b`).
 - `--system`: Provide the initial system prompt.
 When `--responses` is disabled, the prompt is sent as the first chat message.
 - `--transcript`: Load an existing JSON transcript before chatting and write the updated transcript on exit.
-- `--no-stream`: Disable incremental output and print the assistant reply only after the turn completes.
 - `--responses`: Route requests through the Responses API for safer, non-streaming single-turn interactions.

 ## In-Session Commands